Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 They're less-social, and you just happened to chat to them during a short-lived bout of outgoingness

 Some people don't need as much social time as others.
-Despite the stereotype, people like that aren't always aloof and reserved.
+Despite the stereotype, less-social types aren't always aloof and reserved.
 When they're spending time with people they can be quite friendly and eager to connect.
 It's just that they may only be in that "mode" for a relatively short part of the week, and the rest of the time they're enjoying their own company.
 When they were chatting to you in an outgoing frame of mind they may have been genuinely interested in hanging out more.
-After the get together they switched back to their predominant solitary mode, and their motivation to add a new friend to their life faded away.
+After the get together they switched back to their predominant solitary mode, and their motivation to add a new friend to their life faded.
 They already know enough people to fulfill their smaller social needs.

 A few ways you can cut down on prospective friends not following through on offers to hang out